 26 Feb 2007 fullgarf v4.0.1: Four new parameters have been added, all of which are used by the mkgarf tool: pbkfile, dafile, osipfile, and maskfile; see "ahelp fullgarf" for details on each new parameter.
 Added ACIS dead area correction section

-23 Jan 2008 updated for CIAO 4.0: fullgarf v4.1.1 (parameter updates for applying ACIS dead area correction, which is turned on by default); ACIS QE degradation link moved to "Related Links" section; removed outdated calibration updates
+23 Jan 2008 updated for CIAO 4.0: fullgarf v4.1.1 (parameter updates for applying ACIS dead area correction, which is turned on by default); ACIS QE contamination link moved to "Related Links" section; removed outdated calibration updates

 30 May 2008 fullgarf v4.1.3 (Unix head and tail commands replaced by pget and dmkeypar); thread images are inline